 According to the National Pest Management Organization, the bugs can also live in carpets, under wallpaper, behind baseboards, and in small cracks and crevices throughout a room.
 Baumann comments that the bugs can be found in all furniture, pointing out that someone carrying them in clothing can spend as much time on couches and chairs in the living room as in bed.

 The bugs can travel alone, but seeing one is probably the tip of the iceberg.
 The nocturnal animals are transient and elusive.
 They can hide in the seams of mattresses or in the heads of screws, which makes them particularly tricky to track down.
-I've even heard of bedbugs crawling up onto the ceiling and falling down onto a bed to feed at night.

 They're so frightening because they're so hard to find.